astrobenji/lenstronomy-metals-notebooks/README.md

 # lenstronomy-metals-notebooks
 ## A compliment Jupyter notebook to Metha et al. 2024 [arxiv_link]
-Tutorials for using lenstronomy on light-weighted data, such as metallicities.
+A tutorial for using lenstronomy on light-weighted galaxy data, such as metallicity maps.

 Hello researcher!
 I'm Benji Metha, one of the developers for Lenstronomy's tracer module.
 In this Notebook, I will show you how lenstronomy can be used to fit a metallicity profile to observed galaxy data.